jpino7/READMEgenerator/utils/Testing Markdown/README.md

 Run npm install in the appropriate directory, then input node index.js

 ## Usage
-You will be prompted with questions about your GitHub information and your project, GitHub information will be used to make a call to the GitHub API to retrieve your name and profile image.
+You will be prompted with questions about your GitHub information and your project, Gituhub information will be used to make a call to the GitHub API to retrieve your name and profile image.

 ## License
 N/A